• Skip to primary navigation

 Supplies Needed: All will be provided

-Difficulty Rating: Easy, slow walking through level ground is required.
+Difficulty Rating: Easy, slow walking through level ground is required

-Sponsor: Katy Prairie Conservancy, Coastal Prairie Partnership Sponsor
+Sponsor: Coastal Prairie Conservancy

-Contact: KPC Education Co-ordinator
+Contact: CPC Education Coordinator

 TMNCPC Contact: TBD, volunteer needed